attineos/atti-components/CONTRIBUTING.md

 ### Files resolution

-During the build process, webpack (our building tool) with resolve the files by looking for their extension.
+During the build process, webpack (our building tool) will resolve the files by looking for their extension.

 For Native components, it will resolve first `*.native.js` files and then `*.js` files.